App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

-When it comes to finding financing to grow your small business, you have several choices.
-Two of those options are installment loans and revolving credit.
+Two options for finding financing to grow your small business are installment loans and revolving credit.
 Installment loans give you a lump sum, which you pay back (with interest) in monthly payments, while revolving credit gives you a source of funds you can draw on as you need.
 Each has its own features to consider as you research your business financing options.Below, you’ll find the basics about installment loans, revolving credit, and the differences between the two so you can make an informed choice about which financing makes sense for your business.

-A business installment loan provides a fixed amount of capital that a small business can use to cover business costs.
-The business then pays back the loan in monthly installments that include both principal and interest for the duration of the loan term.
-For example, if your company takes out a $20,000 loan at a 7.5% interest rate over five years, your monthly payment will be $400.76.Within the category of business installment loans, there are both long-term business loans and short-term.
+A business installment loan provides a fixed amount of capital that a small business can use to cover business expenses.
+The business then pays back the loan in fixed monthly installments that include both principal and interest for the duration of the loan term.
+For example, if your company takes out a $20,000 loan at a 7.5% interest rate over five years, your monthly payment will be $400.76.Within the category of business installment loans, there are both long-term business loans and short-term business loans.
 Both are offered by banks, credit unions, and online lenders.
 Qualifications for installment loans will vary depending on the lender.
 Bank or SBA loans tend to have higher requirements in terms of time in business and credit scores, while online lenders may look at your sales and revenues to determine your eligibility.
-Even if you own a startup but have bad credit, there may be loan options for your business.
+If you own a startup but have bad credit, there may be loan options for your business, as well.Recommended: Online Business Loans: Compare and Apply

 Features of Installment Loans

 Also known as installment debt, installment loans get you the access to working capital you need, whether it’s to expand your business or to get through a slow period.
 The downside to these loans is that they involve an ongoing commitment to regular payments that you’ll have to make for the duration of your loan term.
-Here are some factors to consider.
+Here are some features of installment loans to consider.

 You’ll Make Monthly Payments